Who Is Leah Williamson And Why Is She Not Playing At The World Cup?

 What is an ACL rupture?

 ACL ruptures are a common injury across women’s football, with female players considered to be more likely to rupture an ACL than their male counterparts.
-It’s not known exactly why, with theories ranging from the shape of women’s bodies, menstrual cycles, to the fit of women’s football boots.
+It’s not known exactly why, with theories ranging from the shape of women’s bodies and menstrual cycles (yeah, we're not sure either), to the fit of women’s football boots.

 Is Leah Williamson writing a book?